-Philadelphia Lawyer for Family Based Immigration
+Philadelphia Family Based Immigration Lawyer

-Family based immigration refers to applications made by United States citizens or legal permanent residents (green card holders) on behalf of their relatives.
-The goal of the family based petition is to either bring over a family member to the United States with legal status, or to grant legal status to a family member who is already here and may be in removal proceedings.
+Family-based Immigration refers to applications made by United States citizens or legal permanent residents (green card holders) on behalf of their relatives.
+The goal of the family based petition is to either bring over a family member to the United States with legal status or to grant legal status to a family member who is already here, and may be in Removal Proceedings.

-A United States citizen can petition for immediate relatives who would not have to wait for a visa, and those relatives are: a spouse, an unmarried child of the United States citizen under 21 years of age, an orphan adopted by a United States citizen, or a parent of a United States citizen who is at least 21 years old.
-Again, these petitions typically take a few months to a year to process from beginning to end.
+A United States citizen can petition for immediate relatives who would not need to wait for a visa, and those relatives are: a spouse, an unmarried child of the United States citizen under 21 years of age, an orphan adopted by a United States citizen, or a parent of a United States citizen who is at least 21 years old.
+Again, these petitions generally take a few months to a year to process from beginning to end.

 This content was written on behalf of Greg Prosmushkin.